charbj/rematch_images/README.md

     python ./match_loop_lst_parallel.py ./barcode_original/ ./barcode_query/

 This assumes you have the two directories above, these should each contain "particles" i.e. 100x100 2d-array that have been extracted from the movies you wish to compare.
 The exact size if the particle is not important: smaller is faster, but too small will not provide enough confidence of an accurate match - like DNA primers.
+I use a single coordinate file (for each movie I make a copy), it is critical that the same region be extracted from each movie.

 These act as barcodes and match_loop_lst_parallel.py will compare them to all other possible images and match identical arrays.
 Ideally you should create these from the unaltered raw movies, as these won't have small differences due to interpolation, normalisation, etc., as this would prevent correct matchs from occuring.